ShouryaRSharma/activity-detection/README.md

 ## Key Features

 - Real-time video stream processing from an IP camera
-- Suspicious activity detection using the Moondream image-text vision model
+- Suspicious activity detection using the Moondream image-text vision model or YoloWorld object detection model
 - Video capture and security logging triggered by suspicious activity
 - Modular architecture following SOLID principles
 - Extensible design for adding new detection criteria and logging mechanisms